achul123/Carbon/README.md

 ## Contributing

-Contributions to Carbon Wallet are welcome.
+Contributions to Ryuusei Wallet are welcome.
 Please feel free to submit a Pull Request.

 ## License